The Crazy World of Dog Zoomies

-If you’ve witnessed your dog having a sudden explosion of energy, running and spinning around like a tornado, you’re likely left wondering what in the world is going on!
+If you've witnessed your dog having an explosion of energy, running and spinning around like a tornado, you're likely left wondering what in the world is going on!
 These comical dog performances, which you've most likely seen on socials, are called zoomies!

 What Are Dog Zoomies?

-Although zoomies are common in all ages and breeds of dogs, it's not something that all dogs do.
+Although zoomies are common across all ages and breeds of dogs, not all dogs do them.
 Breed traits, play habits, daily exercise, mental stimulation and specific situations are all contributing factors.
-Zoomies are more common in puppies and young dogs, and generally occur less as they get older when the behaviour is outgrown.
-But many older dogs still enjoy in the occasional zoomie!
+Zoomies are more common in puppies and young dogs and generally occur less as they get older, as the behaviour is outgrown.
+But many older dogs still enjoy the occasional zoomie!

 Why Do Dogs Get Zoomies?